Career Development | Columbia Journalism School

 • How to pitch freelance work to editors

-See where the class of 2022 landed
+See where the class of 2023 landed.

 The Office of Career Development works throughout the year to connect employers with our students and alumni for paid internships, freelance opportunities and jobs.
 We offer several resources for employers including:

-• MEET THE MEDIA: brown bag sessions with students
+• Meet the Media: brown bag sessions with students

 • Interview days on campus and virtually